UWrc/UWrc.github.io/docs/hyak101/python/win-ssh.md

 ssh-copy-id klone-login
 ```

+**Windows may or may not require a permissions check.**

+If your private key permissions are too open, ssh won't let you connect to klone.
+To solve this, change the permissions on your private key file.
+[Apply this solution.](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open)

 :::tip EXTRA CREDIT: Testing your Connection
 The following is ***optional***, but demonstrates what we have just set up by configuring `klone-login` and `klone-node`.
-You will test the connection later on in the Hyak 101 tutorial.
+You will test the connection in the next section of the Hyak 101 tutorial.
 If you wish to test your connection now, follow these steps.

 First, test your new `ssh` shortcut to get onto the login node.
 Then, request an interactive job in the `ckpt` partition with 1 CPU (unless otherwise specified with `--ntasks`, a job will have 1 task) and 16GB of memory.
 The `Hostname` will appear when your node is allocated, and follow your UWNetID For example: